Polar degree and vanishing cycles: Vanishing cycles of polynomial functions

-The proof of our polar degree formula of Theorem \ref{t:polformula} uses a key result, Theorem \ref{t:finiteThom}, that we prove in this section.
-This result builds on several non-trivial facts on the singularities at infinity of polynomial functions, and on their consequences on vanishing cycles.
-We start by recalling them below, and refer for more details to the studies \cite{ST-singinf}, \cite{Ti-compo}, \cite{Ti-book}.
+The proof of our polar degree formula of Theorem \ref{t:polformula} relies on a key result, Theorem \ref{t:finiteThom}, that we prove in this section.
+This is based on geometric vanishing cycles of polynomial functions.
+We use the concept of ``partial Thom stratifications'' (cf \cite{Ti-book}) in order to localize those vanishing cycles which vanish asymptotically.

 Let $P: \bC^n \to \bC$ be a non-constant polynomial function of degree $d$.
 It is well-known that there is a finite subset of the target $\bC$ such that $P$ induces a locally trivial fibration over its complement.
-The minimal such subset is called \emph{set of atypical values} $\Atyp P \subset \bC$.
+The minimal such subset is called the \emph{set of atypical values} $\Atyp P \subset \bC$.